ReactPoland/React-Convention-Book/text/808_continuous_integration_and_book_wrap_up.md

 ### Continuous integration with unit and behavioral tests.
 Pub App Wrap Up.

 We made it - congratulations!
-We have created a full-stack app which runs under a certain domain name (in the book case reactjs.space) and it took good chunk of time.
+We have created a full-stack app which runs under a certain domain name (in the book case reactjs.space).
 The missing part in the whole setup are the deployments processes.
 Deployments should be zero downtime.
 We need to have a redundant servers of our application.

 We also missing some steps in our app to make it professionally work as minification, unit and behavioral tests.

 In that chapter we will roughly describe options how to make this stuff working.
 Rest of the missing pieces are left for you as a home work.

 #### When to write unit and behavioral tests